 Maintaining health for you and your loved ones is always important, but decisions about getting care during this uncertain time can be confusing and even a little scary.
 At Johnston Health, we’re constantly monitoring and adjusting to make sure we are safely and effectively providing the care you need.

 - We have appointments available – You may have heard that health systems in some areas of the country are overrun.
-Fortunately, that is not the case in North Carolina.
 Physical distancing appears to be working to “flatten the curve” and extensive preparations across the UNC Health system means we currently have the ability to see our patients

 - In-person appointments as needed – We’re continuing in-person visits, when needed, and taking measures to protect patients and staff during these visits

 Should I keep my scheduled appointment?